 Before I moved to Boston and fell in love with a local guitar-playing, bearded hunk, I enjoyed most of my life out west, moving around with my Marine father and family.
 I was born and spent my carefree childhood days on an avocado grove in sunny Southern California.
 Most memories of my youth involve running around with my brothers, climbing on trees, and slinging avocados at each other.
 Ya know, doing what normal kids would do.
 My early years taught me that life is way too short to sit inside.
 Life is about exploration and what you find when you step out of your comfort zone.
 This inherent desire to see new places, meet new people and discover life outside of what I knew lead me to pursue a career in photography, and frequently chase new travel adventures.
 I made my way to Arizona for college, where I studied photojournalism and print journalism.
 I also spent a magical semester studying and photographing in Florence, Italy.
 I eventually parted ways with Arizona, and made my way to the Northeast.
 In a few short months of living here, I discovered that while I might be a west coast girl, I have a New England spirit.

-Today, I’m happy to be sharing a life with my love, Eric, (aka that bearded hunk), and call home to North Reading, Massachusetts.
+Today, I live in North Reading with my love, Eric, (aka that bearded hunk), our one-year-old babe, Luke, and nutty pup, Copper.
 It’s here where Eric does most of the cooking, and avocados are always on tap.